 2013 report from the Pew Research Center demonstrating how discussions on Twitter often do not reflect more general national sentiment.

-2013 study in The Journal of Politics casting doubt on the idea that there is a universally successful strategy for political messages that attempt to rebut contrary claims.
+2013 study in The Journal of Politics on the idea that there is a universally successful strategy for political messages that attempt to rebut contrary claims.

-2012 metastudy in Psychological Science in the Public Interest on how misinformation originates and spreads, why it is difficult to correct, and how best to counteract it.
+2012 metastudy in Psychological Science in the Public Interest on how misinformation originates and spreads and why it is difficult to correct.